Geeknet: VA Research

-Initial public offering

-The company's largest customers included Akamai Technologies and eToys.
+The company's customers included Akamai Technologies and eToys.com.

 The company changed its name to VA Linux Systems.
 On December 9, 1999, the company became a public company via an initial public offering.
 The company raised $132 million, offering shares at $30/share, but the shares opened for trading at $299/share, before closing at $239.25/share, or 698% above the IPO price, breaking a record for the largest first day gain.
 Larry Augustin, the 38-year old founder and chief executive officer of the company, became a billionaire on paper and a 26-year old web developer at the company said she was worth $10 million on paper.
 By August 2000, the shares were trading at $40 each and only 24 mutual funds held the stock.
 On December 8, 2000, one year later, after the bursting of the dot com bubble, shares traded at $8.49/share.
 In January 2001, the stock traded at $7.13/share.
 By December 2002, it was worth just $1.19/share.

-Acquisition of Andover.net

 On February 3, 2000, the company announced that it was acquiring Andover.net for $800 million, a month after it became a public company.
 This acquisition gave VA Linux popular online media properties such as Slashdot, Andover News Network, Freshmeat, NewsForge (became a mirror of linux.com in 2007, mirrors geeknet.com since 2010), linux.com, ThinkGeek, and a variety of online software development resources.
 With this acquisition came a stable of writers such as Rob Malda, Robin Miller (Roblimo), Jack Bryar, Rod Amis, Jon Katz, and "CowboyNeal".
 The acquisition eventually allowed the company to shift its business model from Linux-based product sales to specialty media and software development support.

-Japanese partnership

 In September 2000, in partnership with Sumitomo Corporation, the company created a Japanese subsidiary, VA Linux Systems Japan KK, to promote Linux systems in Japan.

-Sales growth

 The company's sales grew to $17.7 million in 1999, up from $5.5 million in fiscal 1998.
 In fiscal 2000, the company's sales were $120.3 million.

+In December 2000, the company launched SourceForge OnSite.